 Figure 3.
-Line Undervoltage Shutdown Waveforms, P-Channel
+Line Undervoltage Shutdown Waveforms

-To eliminate this potential hazard the UCC289x controllers safely discharge the clamp capacitor during power down.
-The AUX and OUT output continues switching while the soft-start capacitor $C{SS}$ is being slowly discharged.
-Notice that the AUX and OUT pulse width gradually decreases as the clamp voltage decreases never applying the high voltage across the transformer for extended period of time.
-From this, the function of soft stop is achieved.
+To eliminate this potential hazard the UCC2897 controller safely discharge the clamp capacitor during power down.
+As shown by the timing diagram in Figure 4, the undervoltage lockout circuits stop the power transfer in the converter by disabling the gate drive signal for the main switch (OUT).
+The AUX output keeps switching while the soft-start capacitor C{SS} is being slowly discharged.
+Notice that the AUX pulse width gradually increases as the clamp voltage decreases never applying the high voltage across the transformer for extended period of time.
+During the slow discharge of the timing capacitor the converter can not be restarted even if the input voltage returns to the acceptable range.